 Tasting room open Thursday through Monday, 11 am to 4:30, (707) 939-8525

 Benziger Family Winery

 Just a short distance beyond Jack London Village on Arnold Drive, watch for signs pointing toward Jack London Park and the Benziger Winery.
-You will turn left onto London Ranch Road and drive for about three quarters of a mile.
+You will turn left onto London Ranch Road and drive for about three-quarters of a mile.
 The Benziger Winery is a very fun winery to visit.
 If you have only a limited time to visit one winery, choose this one.
 There is a lot to do here as well as being a great spot for a picnic lunch.
 We recommend you take the Biodynamic Tour and Tasting.
-It is priced at $25.oo per guest and $10.oo for those guest under the age of 21.
-You will learn a great deal about winemaking, and it includes a tasting of some fine reserve wines.
+As of this writing, the tasting fees are $25 per guest.
+You will learn a great deal about winemaking, and it includes a tasting of some excellent reserve wines.
 Spend some time at the Vineyard Discovery Center.
-You will learn about the various trellis systems and why each type is used.
+You will learn about the various trellis systems.
 Benziger practices biodynamic farming.
-The tasting room has lots of merchandise including framed art work.
+The tasting room has lots of merchandise including framed artwork.
 Visiting Benziger is an enjoyable and educational wine experience.

 Tasting room open daily 10 am to 5, (707) 935-3000

 Mayo Family Winery